Tommos0/puppeteer-ssr/README.md

 Docker Puppeteer SSR (Server Side Rendering)

 ## What is this?
 This software acts as a reverse proxy to a SPA (Single Page Application) so that it can be rendered server side.
 Why?
-Google and other indexing services cannot usually index SPA application since they are rendered on the client side (in the browser).
-Pre-rendering might also increase page load times.
+Google and other indexing services cannot usually index SPA applications since they are rendered on the client side (in the browser).
+Pre-rendering might also improve page load times.
 This software can run as a proxy in front of your SPA and pre-render certain or all HTML pages so that the client (and thus also bots like Google's crawler), get served a full HTML page.

 ## How does it work?